 Suggesting for appealing a Declined Catalogue

-- If you have a bad credit rating due to previous Unemployment (explain this in your letter).
+- If you have a bad credit rating due to previous Unemployment or illness (explain this in your letter).
 If things have improved now, you can include a quick description about the problems that occurred and that you are now in secure employment or have the means to repay any borrowings.

 - It may be your Health suffered and you was unable to work which had a negative effect on your finances, you don't need to include proof, but if you do include it, this will help them understand why problems occurred in the first place.

-- You may of had to take time off work to help care for someone which meant reduced hours at work and therefore you missed payments
+- If you had to take time off work to help care for someone which meant reduced hours at work and therefore you missed payments, ensure you mention this.

 Be Prepared to supply evidence